Add Character and Curb Appeal to Your House with the Perfect Roof Design

-From the gable and its many variations to the hip, mansard, gambrel, flat, and salt box, potential homeowners have a lot of roof choices available to them.
-Roof styles vary from area to area, and the designs highlight the home’s architectural design, its uniqueness, and its functionality.
-You might even want to start your plan search by using “roofing type” as one of the “additional feature choices” in your search criteria – at least to start off.
+From the gable and its many variations to the hip, mansard, gambrel, flat, and salt box, potential homeowners have many roof choices available to them.
+Roof styles vary from area to area, and the designs highlight the home’s architectural design, uniqueness, and functionality.
+You might even want to start your plan search by using “roofing type” as one of the “additional feature choices” in your search criteria – at least to start.

-Often just seen as practical protection from severe weather, today’s roofs contain the home’s pipes, electrical wires, insulation, and ventilation and heating components; and they can affect the lighting of the home and reduce its energy footprint.
+Often just seen as practical protection from severe weather, today’s roofs contain the home’s pipes, electrical wires, insulation, and ventilation and heating components.
+They can affect the lighting of the home and reduce its energy footprint.
 Some roof types add versatility to the home by providing the space for extra rooms.

 How to Pick a Roof Design for Your New Home

 With all the factors to keep in mind when building a new house, choosing the roof presents its own challenges.
 In most cases, the architectural style of your dream home will dictate the roof style you will end up with.

 But in the end, it’s your dream home and your voice, so you can modify any design you like with the roof of your choice.
 So before you decide on those blueprints – and possible changes – here’s a short guide to help you get familiar with and identify the best roof design for your dream home.